French Verbs Er Ir Re

 ils/elles parlent They speak

 Notice the pattern: The stem (the part of the verb without the ending) remains consistent (parl-).
-The endings change to reflect the subject pronoun.
+Also, the endings change to reflect the subject pronoun.
 Most -er verbs follow this pattern.
-However, some common -er verbs are irregular, such as:

 • Aller (to go): This verb has a completely irregular conjugation.